Custer to Columbia Falls (No. 102)

 This episode of Backroads introduces us to the craftsmanship of a canoe maker in Swan Lake, a forgotten soldier who fell at the Battle of the Little Big Horn near Hardin, a retired Columbia Falls teacher and her doorknob collection, cattle branding near Choteau, a visit to the ghost town of Elkhorn, the beauty of western Montana's Mission Mountains and a bird's-eye view of the Missoula valley from a hang-glider.
 The program originates from Garnet, Montana's best-preserved ghost town.

-You can still buy a canoe from Grey Morley in Swan Lake.
+You can still buy a canoe from Morley Canoes in Swan Lake.
+Steve Morley runs the business with his father, Greg.
 Sonya Tetlie, the Doorknob lady passed away a few years ago.
 And for the record, she didn’t really condone theft of doorknobs.
 Custer Battlefield is now officially known as the Little Big Horn Battlefield.
-That story started a trend of retelling of Montana history on Backroads – as you’ll see in coming episodes we found many fascinating tales to tell.
 Hang gliding and paragliding are still big sports in Missoula.
-We also started going on location in this episode.
-That trend would also continue – it’s a way for us to tell one more story while we’re introducing the others.